Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Hyouchuu’s appointment was regarded as an outstanding achievement in Sei’in, his home town.
 He’d only recently been listed on the Registry of Wizards, so his parents and relatives were still around.
-He remained on good terms with the friends he’d known since childhood.
-Every New Year he was sure to return home for the holidays.
+He remained on good terms with friends he’d known since childhood.
+Every New Year he tried to return home for the holidays.
 It was during one such trip that he happened to see the strangely colored beech tree in a grove near his village.

 The end of one branch facing the cliff wall sparkled as if covered by fresh frost.

 Hyouchuu looked up at the branch of the tree soaring high over his head.
 He called out to an old friend.
 Houkou was his name.
 Houkou was born in Sei’in.
 They’d attended the provincial academy together.
 Houkou graduated a year earlier and became a prefectural official in their home town.

 Following Hyouchuu’s gaze, Houkou looked up at the end of the branch.
 “Can’t be frost.
 That branch has a southern exposure.”

 Hyouchuu nodded.
 They were in an open area well lit by the sun.
 In any case, by this time of day, any frost would have melted away.
 “It looks like it is shining.”

 “Yeah,” Houkou agreed.